acquia/blt/readme/onboarding.md

 1. Setup your local LAMP stack with the webroot pointing at you project's `docroot` directory.
 1. Run `blt setup:settings` This will generate `docroot/sites/default/settings/local.settings.php` and `docroot/sites/default/local.drushrc.php`.
 Update these with your local database credentials and your local site URL.
 1. Run `blt setup`.
 This will build all project dependencies and install drupal.
-1. Create and edit your local drush alias file.
-Copy `drush/site-aliases/example.local.aliases.drushrc.php` to `drush/site-aliases/local.aliases.drushrc.php`.
-Edit the new alias file with your local path.

 Please see [Local Development](local-development.md) for more information on setting up a local \*AMP stack or virtual development environment.